tiby312/tagu/README.md

 Build xml / html / svg programmatically by chaining structs together or by closures.
 Instead of using a templating engine, write data/markup that 'looks like' rust.
+Use has control over formatting via the inline() function.

 You can find hypermelon on [github](https://github.com/tiby312/hypermelon) and [crates.io](https://crates.io/crates/hypermelon).
 Documentation at [docs.rs](https://docs.rs/hypermelon)